MSIL-ACE-Prashant/python-scaffold/README.md

 # python-scaffold
-this is a project scaffold for python
+this is a project scaffold for python and python3